andrew-ryabchenko/upc_widget/README.md

 At this point the widget should appear on your page.

-###Customizing items
+### Customizing items

-`items.js` defines special data structure ` var items` that contains calculator fields in form of {"Item name": unit price}.
+`items.js` defines special data structure ` var items` that contains calculator fields in form of {"Item name": unit price}. <br>
 Follow the syntax of the existing code to add your own custom items.